gairik/nodejs-mysql/README.md

 nodejs.yaml

 ### 2. Load balance the traffic to the backends.
 Services takes care of it.
-There is automatic round robin balancing done.
+There is default round robin balancing created with services.

 ### 3. Create policy to auto-heal or recreate the pod if it goes down or is unresponsive.